Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Network Slicing Deployment Options

 \textbf{Deployment Option (DO)-\#2: Multiple Slices per Production Line, No Inter-Line Sharing}.
-Each production line is attached to multiple network slices that are not shared with other lines, with each slice mapped to a distinct \gls{PDU} session.
-While the most granular configuration assigns one slice per traffic flow, a practical alternative groups flows by traffic category (e.g., cyclic control, video, best-effort, or diagnostics). \emph{Use case}: Within a production line, deterministic closed-loop motion control can be isolated in a dedicated slice, while visual inspection or monitoring traffic is confined to another, preventing delay inflation due to heterogeneous traffic and preserving the timing determinism required for accurate motion control.
+Each production line is attached to multiple network slices that are not shared with other lines, with each slice mapped to a different \gls{PDU} session.
+In the most granular case, one slice is assigned per traffic flow, although a practical alternative is to group flows by traffic category (e.g., cyclic control, video, best-effort, or diagnostics). \emph{Use case}: deterministic closed-loop motion control can be isolated in a dedicated slice, while visual inspection or monitoring traffic is confined to another, preventing delay inflation due to heterogeneous traffic and preserving timing determinism.

 \textbf{Deployment Option (DO)-\#3: One Slice per Production Line, Shared across Production Lines}.
 Each production line is associated with a single network slice, which may be shared with other lines.
-When multiple production lines share the same slice, the slice supports one \gls{PDU} session per \gls{UE}, resulting in multiple sessions anchored at the corresponding \glspl{UE}.
-For instance, in Fig.~\ref{fig:NetworkSlicingOptions}, Production Lines~\#1 and~\#2 share a single slice comprising two \gls{PDU} sessions, one per line. \emph{Use case}: When several production lines generate homogeneous and non-critical traffic, slice sharing improves radio-resource efficiency and scalability.
-However, this comes at the cost of weaker temporal isolation, which may degrade production accuracy if delay-critical traffic is inadvertently aggregated.
+When multiple lines share the same slice, the slice supports one \gls{PDU} session per \gls{UE}, resulting in multiple sessions anchored at the corresponding \glspl{UE}.
+For instance, in Fig.~\ref{fig:NetworkSlicingOptions}, Production Lines~\#1 and~\#2 share one slice comprising two \gls{PDU} sessions, one per line. \emph{Use case}: when several production lines generate homogeneous and non-critical traffic, slice sharing improves radio-resource efficiency and scalability.
+The drawback is weaker temporal isolation, which may degrade production accuracy if delay-critical traffic is aggregated.

 \textbf{Deployment Option (DO)-\#4: Multiple Slices per Production Line, with Shared Slices}.
 Each production line is attached to multiple network slices, at least one of which is shared with other lines.
-Shared slices support one \gls{PDU} session per \gls{UE}, while the remaining slices remain dedicated to individual production lines. \emph{Use case}: In hybrid deployments, high-bandwidth video streams from inspection stations across multiple lines can be aggregated into a shared slice, whereas deterministic motion-control flows of robotic arms are confined to dedicated slices, preserving control precision while improving overall radio-resource efficiency.
+Shared slices support one \gls{PDU} session per \gls{UE}, while the remaining slices remain dedicated to individual lines. \emph{Use case}: high-bandwidth video streams from inspection stations across multiple lines can be aggregated into a shared slice, whereas deterministic motion-control flows of robotic arms remain in dedicated slices, preserving control precision while improving overall radio-resource efficiency.